In energy-starved South Africa, whites-only town basks in solar power | Africanews

 In energy-starved South Africa, the small settlement of 2,500 people is the only town nationwide close to reaching energy supply autonomy and freeing itself from the failing national power grid.

 "The solar farm is quite a huge game changer for us.
 It brings energy sustainability to the town," said Gawie Snyman, 43, who manages the municipality.
+"Our big dream is to become an energy exporter".

 Africa's most developed economy has in recent years been plagued by epileptic power supply, which many blame on the ageing coal-fired plants operated by the state-owned energy giant Eskom.